kristenjacobs/coursera-cloud-networking/week4/Readme.md

 slow-start phase to get through.
 To counter this, the CDN node could maintain a persistent TCP connection with the origin, thus the client only needs to do the TCP handshake with the local CDN node.
-This also helps SSL encrypted traffic, and this requires additional round trips to set up the encryption.
+This also helps SSL encrypted traffic, as this requires additional round trips to set up the encryption.

 ### How do clients find the most appropriate server?